From emergency heart attacks to long-term heart failure, HonorHealth offers expert treatment for a wide range of heart and vascular conditions.

 - Heart failure: A progressive disorder in which the heart loses its ability to pump enough blood to the rest of the body.

 - Heart valve disease: Malfunctioning heart valves can allow blood to leak, or regurgitate, in the wrong direction or not open completely, blocking blood flow.

 - Hypertension (high blood pressure): Hypertension can damage blood vessels throughout the body by stretching artery walls thin, raising the risk for aneurysm.

-- Myocardial infarction (heart attack): The heart relies on a constant supply of oxygen-rich blood to function.
+- Heart attack: The heart relies on a constant supply of oxygen-rich blood to function.
 A heart attack results when that blood supply becomes interrupted, causing the heart muscle to begin to die.

 - Stroke: Just as an interruption of blood flow to the heart causes heart attack, an interruption of blood flow to the brain causes stroke — a "brain attack."